vighneshiyer/vighneshiyer.com/content/research/eda-cad/ml_for_placement.md

 > Our method was used in the product tapeout of a recent Google TPU.
 We fully automated the placement process through PlaceOpt, at which point the design was sent to a third party for post-placement optimization, including detailed routing, clock tree synthesis and post-clock optimization.

-Note that they aren't using the final output from PnR to compute the design metrics, rather only looking at post-place optimization metrics (no detailed routing has been performed).
+Note that they aren't using the final output from PnR to compute the QoR metrics, rather only looking at post-place optimization metrics (no detailed routing has been performed).
 But overall, this was a very promising result that could supplement the upcoming mixed placement algorithms.

 ## Something's Off

 At the time (mid-2021), this paper caused a stir in the EDA CAD community.
-Jeff Dean went around broadcasting the good news: the tagline was "using ML to design ML accelerators".
+Jeff Dean went around [broadcasting](https://www.youtube.com/watch?v=EFe7-WZMMhc) the [good news](https://www.youtube.com/watch?v=FraDFZ2t__A): the tagline was "using ML accelerators to run RL to design the next ML accelerators!".
-The authors also went on speaking circuits, delivering seminars at companies, universities, and conferences showcasing their work and the promise of using ML for other difficult combinational optimization problems.
+The authors also went on speaking circuits, delivering seminars at companies, [universities](https://cs224r.stanford.edu/slides/cs224r_practical_deep_rl.pdf), and conferences [showcasing their work](https://www.youtube.com/watch?v=gSBYf25bWyo) and the promise of using ML for other difficult combinatorial optimization problems.

 There was a lot of skepticism about the reported results.
 At the time, the code was closed source, and the only evaluation of RL for placement was on secret TPU blocks.
-Furthermore, Nature is a very odd venue to publish such a work - a CAD conference would have been appropriate, but I suspect the reviewers would have grilled the authors too much for their liking.
+Furthermore, Nature is a very odd venue to publish such a work: a CAD conference would have been appropriate, but I suspect the reviewers would have grilled the authors too much for their liking.

 Even inside Google, there was a rebuttal to this work on RL for placement that was floating around.
-The rebuttal was [eventually leaked](http://47.190.89.225/pub/education/MLcontra.pdf) ([local mirror](research/eda-cad/ml-for-placement/MLcontra.pdf)) and is titled "Stronger Baselines for Evaluating Deep Reinforcement Learning in Chip Placement".
+The rebuttal was [eventually leaked](http://47.190.89.225/pub/education/MLcontra.pdf) ([mirror](https://statmodeling.stat.columbia.edu/wp-content/uploads/2022/05/MLcontra.pdf)) ([local mirror](research/eda-cad/ml-for-placement/MLcontra.pdf)) and is titled "Stronger Baselines for Evaluating Deep Reinforcement Learning in Chip Placement".
+The rebuttal was authored by Sungmin Bae, Amir Yazdanbakhsh, MyungChul Kim, Satrajit Chatterjee, Mingyu Woo, and Igor.
+L. Markov in 2022.
-The author of the rebuttal was fired by Google, but that's irrelevant - let's examine its claims.
+One of the authors (Satrajit Chatterjee) was [fired](https://www.wired.com/story/google-brain-ai-researcher-fired-tension/) [by Google](https://www.nytimes.com/2022/05/02/technology/google-fires-ai-researchers.html), but that's irrelevant - let's examine its claims.

 ### The Rebuttal

+The explosion of ML has led to researchers trying to apply it to various domains that they don't really understand.
+In particular, it's not uncommon for RL papers to compare their methods against non-SOTA baselines, or handicap the baselines in some way that advantage the RL algorithm.

+As ML grew in popularity,
 Since the proliferation of ML in various problem domains, ML practitioners have often claimed an advantage of their technique, while not fairly evaluating against the SOTA algorithm of that domain.
 In particular, RL papers don't always evaluate themselves against reasonable baselines, and when compared against a good baseline, the RL method fares poorly or at least comparably to existing algorithms.
 This rebuttal claims that when traditional mixed placement algorithms are unconstrained and compared against the RL method, they come out ahead in terms of QoR, runtime, and required compute.